TritonDataCenter/rfd/README.md

 upgraded through the normal update mechanisms, e.g. platform reboot, sdcadm update, manta-adm update, etc. Are there any special steps that need to be taken or do certain updates need to happen together for this

+##### What is the security impact?

+What (untrusted) user input (including both data and code) will be used as part of the change?
+Which components will interact with that input?
+How will that input be validated and managed securely?
+What new operations are exposed and which privileges will they require (both system privileges and SDC privileges)?
+How would an attacker use the proposed facilities to escalate their privileges?

 ## Mechanics of an RFD